RegistryAccord/registryaccord-specs/LEXICON.md

 -----

-### Naming and Versioning
+### Naming and Evolution

-To ensure clarity and prevent collisions, all schemas use a reverse-domain name identifier (e.g., `com.registryaccord.profile`).
+To ensure clarity and prevent collisions, all schemas use a reverse-domain name identifier (NSID), e.g., `com.registryaccord.profile`.

-Each individual schema is versioned independently using **Semantic Versioning (SemVer)** (e.g., `1.0.0`).
-This allows us to evolve the protocol by introducing new, backward-compatible schema versions or carefully managing breaking changes.

-The governance process for proposing and ratifying schema changes is detailed in our `GOVERNANCE.md` file.
+We evolve schemas additively under the same NSID when changes are backward-compatible.
+Breaking changes MUST be published under a new NSID, with migration notes tracked in `schemas/INDEX.md` and rationale captured in an ADR.
+See `GOVERNANCE.md` for the full evolution policy.

 ### How to Find Schemas